 Progress of the FAIR Funder Implementation Study

-- October 15&16, 2018 a two-day workshop “Metadata for Machines” (M4M) workshop was organized by the Research Data Alliance and the GO FAIR International Support and Coordination Office.
+- October 15 – 16, 2018 a two-day workshop “Metadata for Machines” (M4M) workshop was organised by the Research Data Alliance and the GO FAIR International Support and Coordination Office.

 - January 14, 2019 a Preclinical Trials M4M Workshop and a Funders M4M workshop was organized to create machine-actionable metadata for the Preclinical Trials Research Community and for Scientific Funders.
 Participants included members from the Preclinical Trails and Funders communities and metadata experts from the Centre for Extended Data and Annotation and Retrieval.

-- September 30 – October 1, 2019 the GO FAIR office in Leiden is organising a meeting introducing a FAIR Funder Implementation Study.
-This meeting will focus on the challenges that funders face when assessing the quality of FAIR data stewardship plans and the levels of FAIRness of research outputs.
+- September 30 – October 1, 2019 the GO FAIR office in Leiden organised a meeting introducing a FAIR Funder Implementation Study.
+This meeting focused on the challenges that funders face when assessing the quality of FAIR data stewardship plans and the levels of FAIRness of research outputs.